Highway 99 Tunnel Program Highway 99 Tunnel Program

 • Installing stone columns for ground densification testing

-• Pump testing preparation
+• Pump testing

 • Surveying and cleaning the area of riprap and debris